This paper originally appeared in Sound & Vibration Magazine, August 2007, pp. 12-20.

 dB(SNR): What Dynamic Range Really Says

 Dynamic range is always expressed as a ratio of consistent numbers.
 Hence, we will assume the ±50 g full-scale signal to be a sinewave and use its RMS value (0.707*50 gpeak = 35.4 grms) in the dynamic range calculation.
-This gives us a full-scale to noise-floor ratio of 35.4 divided by 0.0001 or 353,500; converting this number to decibels yields 111 dB (= 20*log10[353,500]).
+This gives us a full scale-to-noise floor ratio of 35.4 divided by 0.0001 or 353,500; converting this number to decibels yields 111 dB (= 20*log10[353,500]).
 Note that a sinewave is always used for such peak-to-RMS conversion by industry convention.
-Also note that the 111 dB dynamic range is for the frequency span 1 Hz to 10 kHz.
-If the sensor’s input is confined to a narrower bandwidth, the dynamic range will actually increase, reflecting integration of the noise-floor over a smaller frequency interval.
+Also, note that the 111 dB dynamic range is for the frequency span of 1 Hz to 10 kHz.
+If the sensor’s input is confined to a narrower bandwidth, the dynamic range will actually increase, reflecting the integration of the noise floor over a smaller frequency interval.
 The same characteristic is found in vibration controllers.